-When installing micro braids whether with your natural hair or added hair, only a few strands of hair are used at a time.
-Because of this, the braids are often much lighter than other protective styles such as box braids or faux locs.
+When installing micro braids whether, with your natural hair or added hair, only a few strands of hair are used at a time.
+Because of this, the braids are often much lighter than other protective styles, such as box braids or faux locs.
 This allows you to style the braids as you would regular strands of hair, making styles like curling iron curls, additional braids, buns, and ponytails possible.

 You can leave micro braids in your hair anywhere from one day to eight weeks—it all depends on how well you care for them (the better the care, the longer they will last).
-However, we don’t advise keeping them in longer than eight weeks without making an appointment with your stylist.
-They can help you determine whether or not it is safe for your strands to remain in the micro braids a bit longer, or if it is time to remove them.
+However, we don’t advise keeping them for longer than eight weeks without making an appointment with your stylist.
+They can help you determine whether or not it is safe for your strands to remain in the micro braids a bit longer or if it is time to remove them.

 Over the years, micro braids have gained a reputation for snatching people’s edges—and not in a good way.
-Frequent wearers of micro braids sometimes experience thinning hair and recedinghairlines but that doesn’t necessarily mean micro braids are bad for your hair.
-Too much of anything is never a good thing and much like any other protective style, if you wear them improperly or for too long they can start to wreak havoc on your strands.
+Frequent wearers of micro braids sometimes experience thinning hair and receding hairlines, but that doesn’t necessarily mean micro braids are bad for your hair.
+Too much of anything is never a good thing, and much like any other protective style, if you wear them improperly or for too long, they can start to wreak havoc on your strands.

-The truth is, any hairstyle whether it be a protective style or a chemical service can damage your strands if you don’t properly care for your hair.
+The truth is, any hairstyle, whether it be a protective style or a chemical service, can damage your strands if you don’t properly care for your hair.
 Follow our simple care tips below, and you won’t have to worry about micro braids damaging your precious strands.

 While micro braids aren’t inherently bad for your hair, there are some people who should avoid the style altogether.
 Because the braids are so small, this style is not ideal for ladies with thinning or fragile hair.
 When styling micro braids with added hair, only a few of your natural strands are used for each braid.
 The extra weight of the added hair leaves weak locks at serious risk of breakage.
 Think twice if you’re already worried about the health of your mane.

 The cost of micro braids will vary depending on what salon you choose to get them done, but you can expect to pay anywhere from $100 to $500 depending on the state of your hair and the length of your desired final style.

 How do you care for micro braids?